Lady Knight

 Lady Knight is the fourth book in the Protector of the Small quartet by Tamora Pierce.
 This book is Kel's first appearance as a Knight of the Realm.

 Plot summary

-War with the neighboring country of Scanra is declared at last, and Kel finds herself in charge of a refugee camp.
-Her district commander, Lord Wyldon, has chosen not to place her in control of a border post or a portion of the army like the other knights, so she's certain that he wishes to keep her—who, as a woman, he views as inferior in combat to males—out of fighting.
-However, it is revealed that she was chosen for her post because she is the only knight Wyldon knows who wouldn't discriminate against those not of noble blood.
-Kel soon comes to realize that these refugees, torn from their homes, robbed of their wealth and self-respect, are her responsibility.
-She must feed them, house them, and keep them safe from harm far too close to the Scanran border.
+War with Scanra is declared.
+Unlike other knights, her commander, Lord Wyldon, doesn't assign Kel to a border post or the army, believing women are inferior in combat to men.
+Instead, Kel is tasked with managing a refugee camp.
+However, it is revealed that Kel was chosen for her post because she is the only knight Wyldon believed wouldn't discriminate against those not of noble blood.
+Kel soon comes to realize that the refugees, torn from their homes, robbed of their wealth and self-respect, are her responsibility.
+She must feed them, house them, and keep them safe from harm.
 She is able to be a hero, even outside of the battlefield.